Disclosure: Hosting Canada is community-supported. We may earn a commission when you buy hosting through one of our links. Learn more.

 In the case of HostPapa, we’ve tested their services from all over Canada, even the provinces which are hard to pronounce.
 (I’m looking at you, Saskatchewan!)
 Our results are trustworthy and provide an unbiased look at where HostPapa falls short in comparison to our top recommendation, SiteGround.

-Now that we’ve introduced you to our overall method, here’s a detailed summary of how this review of HostPapa will work:
+Now that we’ve introduced you to our overall review method, here’s a summary what we’ll cover in this review of HostPapa:

-- To start, we’ll throw a bunch of numbers at you, explaining how HostPapa performs when it comes to key metrics like speed and reliability.
+- First, we’ll look at the hard data, explaining how HostPapa performs when it comes to key metrics like speed and reliability.

-- Secondly, our focus will shift to cost as we analyze the value in HostPapa’s different plans and add-on features.
+- Second, our focus will shift to cost as we analyze the value in HostPapa’s different plans and add-on features.

 - To finish, we’ll draw comparisons between HostPapa and some of the other cloud providers we’ve reviewed, including SiteGround, so that you can make the best decision for your website.